marcllopis/sqlWorkshop/readme.md

  - What is the difference in population between 2000 and 2010 in Indonesia?

 ***Note: it’s okay to figure out the difference by hand after pulling the correct data.***

+### Extra

+Learn to dump an extra file to your database instead of copy-pasting it and also to export your 1st exercise database to a .sql file